 Descriptive analysis for combination of two variables

-- Both variables quantitative: Create a scatter plot.
+- Both variables quantitative (A): Prepare a scatter plot

-- One variable categorical and the other quantitative: Calculate summary statistics and box-and-whisker plots of the quantitative variable classified by the categorical variable.
+- One variable qualitative and the other quantitative (B and C): Calculate summary statistics of the quantitative variable classified by the qualitative variable and prepare box-and-whisker plots of the quantitative variable by the categorical variable

-- Both variables categorical: Prepare a contingency table.
+- Both variables qualitative (D): Prepare a contingency table

-Of course, there are number of other graphical approaches but the above approaches would give you sufficient information about the association between two variables so that you can conduct further statistical analyses.
+Obviously, there are number of other graphical approaches but the above would give you sufficient information about the association between two variables so that you can conduct further statistical analyses.

-Both the univariate and bivariate descriptive analyses described above can be very easily conducted using our Descriptive Analysis tool in four simple steps:
+Both the univariate and bivariate descriptive analyses can be very easily conducted using our Descriptive Analysis tool.

 Have a go.
 We will look forward to receiving your feedback!